ethancsmith/math263-notes/09-adaptive_methods.md

 \dot{w_3} &= -w_1/(w_0^2+w_1^2)^{3/2},\\
 \end{align*}

-We now numerically solve this problem over the time-interval $[0, 10]$ using SciPy's implementation of the Dormand-Prince method for the case when the eccentricity $e = 0.9$.
+We now numerically solve this problem over the time-interval $[0, 25]$ using SciPy's implementation of the Dormand-Prince method for the case when the eccentricity $e = 0.9$.
+With the default settings, the implementation aims to keep the estimated relative error below $10^{-3}$ and the estimated absolute error below $10^{-6}$.

 ```{code-cell}
 # import modules